 The EMS unit will respond to calls for advanced life support.
-Currently, the closest EMS station to the annexation area is #22, located with the SAFD at 1100 March Drive.
+Currently, the closest full time EMS unit to the annexation area is #22, located at 1100 March Drive.
+In addition, there is a peak period unit at Fire Station #2 located at 601 Gillette.

 The response goal of the EMS division is to maintain an average 6 minute travel time to all calls within the city limits.
-Through the first 6 months of fiscal year 2004, the average travel time 6.07 minutes
+Through the first 6 months of fiscal year 2004, the average travel time 6.07 minutes.